alexnathanson/solar-protocol/docs/developing.md

 Regenerates the website with the latest data.

-### 2. datalogger service

-The datalogger service periodically reads the charge controller and saves a log for the other scripts.
-If it is not running on a raspberry pi, it fakes data.
-You can also force faking data by exporting `FAKE_DATA=True`.
-If you are using systemd (as the Raspberry Pis are), you should edit `/etc/systemd/system/solar-protocol.service.d/datalogger.conf`.

-### 3. api service

-This api allows other devices in the network to query the server for public info.

-### 4. web service

-This is an nginx proxy that serves up the static files made by the solar-protocol service, as well as delegating to the api service.
+## Troubleshooting and Customization

+If you want to create fake charge controller data

+    FAKE_DATA=True

+If you have difficulty getting the correct MAC address for the device list

+    MAC=aa:bb:cc:dd:ee:ff

+If our platform detectin is wrong

+    PLATFORM=mac

 ## Contributing

-Please install `ruff` via `cargo install ruff` and run `solar format` before making pull requests.
+Its a good idea to run `./solar format` before making pull requests.